 Hiking in Hong Kong: The Tai Tam West Catchwater

-A stroll along the Tai Tam West Catchwater and the southern shore of the Intermediate reservoir can offer a lovely walk that doesn’t require any hill climbing at all if started at the top of Tai Tam Reservoir Road, just to the left of Hong Kong Parkview residential development.
+A stroll along the Tai Tam West Catchwater and the southern shore of the Intermediate Reservoir can offer a lovely walk that doesn’t require any hill climbing at all if starts at the top of Tai Tam Reservoir Road, just to the left of Hong Kong Parkview residential development.
 The first kilometre or so, in fact, is downhill though it doesn’t become particularly interesting until it reaches the Tai Tam Upper Reservoir.
 On nearing the bottom of the hill there is a choice.
 Left over the bridge and join the waterworks trail or bare right over the little aqueduct.

 The latter will lead you along the Tai Tam West Catchwater.
-It is, in fact an uphill walk but the ascent is so gradual it is hardly noticeable.
-If the catchwater is full the give away is the water rushing in the opposite direction.
+It is, in fact, an uphill walk but the ascent is so gradual it is hardly noticeable.
+If the catchwater is full the giveaway is the water rushing in the opposite direction.
 If it is empty a small step of just a few centimetres is visible every few metres.

 The role of the catchwater is, as its name suggests, to collect rainwater flowing down the hillsides, especially where there are rocky outcrops, and to funnel it towards the reservoirs.
 They also provide, apart from very pleasant hiking trails, corridors for insect life where dragonflies, damselflies, and butterflies abound.
 In Summer golden orb weavers spin webs that increase in size as the spiders mature so that by early August they can build huge webs right across the catchwater to snare anything that moves along it.
 Including hikers if they are not paying attention.